Fhilb/DW3000_Arduino/README.md

 # DW3000_Arduino
-A simple, not beautiful but working basic DW3000 Library
+A simple, not beautiful but (not yet!) working basic DW3000 Library

 ## Introduction
 Hey folks!